joegreene/CS_121_Fall_2014/References/Basics (CS 120)/README.md

 to a website such as [here](http://www.cplusplus.com/doc/tutorial/) or [here](http://www.tutorialspoint.com/cplusplus/).

 More may be added on this page if deemed necessary.
-If there are any errors or issues just let me know.
+If there are any errors or issues just let me know either via email, during lecture, or during the SI session.

 NOTE: I realize some of you guys might have not worked on functions in CS 120.
 If you have, however, the resource is within the topic list.
 Otherwise, you may want to head over to a tutorial site for help.